kevinlawler/kerf1/README.md

       write_to_path('path.to.file', object);

 For an on-disk table that handles transactional writes, you'll want a mapped object.
+On Linux, OSX, BSD and other systems, the virtual memory limit for mapped objects is slightly less than 47-bits, or 128T, which for most people is effectively unlimited.

-Warning: currently the iOS operating system restricts _virtual_ memory allocations to something less than 2G in size, _even on_ devices with 64-bit pointers.
+Apple's iOS operating system restricts _virtual_ memory allocations to something less than 2G in size, _even on_ devices with 64-bit pointers.
 So mapping very large tables will not get far around the memory limitations of the mobile device.
 Apple really should look into raising it: it may be a legacy restriction from some now-outdated concerns.
 On OS X the virtual memory limit is effectively unrestricted.

 You can open tables on disk via the `open_table(filepath)` call.
 Here it is via the Objective-C API: